 Total calculated weekly risk: 0.54%

 ⚠️ Important Seasonal Context: These risk levels represent the annual low point for COVID activity.
 June 2025 falls during the traditional spring/early summer lull when COVID prevalence is at its lowest.
-Users should expect risks to increase significantly during summer peaks (typically July-August) and especially during winter surges (December-February), when prevalence can reach 5-10x current levels.
+Users should expect risks to increase significantly during summer peaks (typically July-August) and especially during winter surges (December-February), when prevalence can reach 5-10x these levels.

 Internal Consistency